telerik/UI-For-UWP/CONTRIBUTING.md

 1. Always update to the most recent master release; the bug may already be resolved.
 2. Search for similar issues in the issues list for this repo; it may already be an identified problem.
+3. Make sure you can reproduce your problem locally in an isolated project with no external dependencies.
-4. If this is a bug or problem that is clear, simple, and is unlikely to require any discussion -- it is OK to open an issue on GitHub with a reproduction of the bug including workflows, screenshots, or links to examples.
+4. If this is a bug or problem that is clear, simple, and is unlikely to require any discussion -- it is OK to open an issue on GitHub with a reproduction of the bug including workflows, screenshots, links to examples.
 If you'd rather take matters into your own hands, fix the bug yourself (jump down to the "Code Fixes and Enhancements" section).

 ## Requesting New Features

 Do not submit a feature request on GitHub; all feature requests on GitHub will be closed.
-Instead, visit the [UI for UWP Feedback portal](https://feedback.telerik.com/Project/167/Feedback), and search this list for similar feature requests.
+Instead, visit the [UI for UWP Feedback portal](https://feedback.telerik.com/Project/167), and search this list for similar feature requests.

 ## Asking for Help

-The UI for UWP does *not* provide formal support for UI for UWP, except to those customers who have purchased a [commercial license for UI for UWP](http://www.telerik.com/universal-windows-platform-ui) or a support-only package from Telerik.com.
+The UI for UWP team does *not* provide formal support for the product, except to those customers who have purchased a [commercial license for UI for UWP](http://www.telerik.com/universal-windows-platform-ui) or a support-only package from Telerik.com.
 Please do not create support requests for this project in the issues list for this repo, as these will be immediately closed and you'll be directed to post your question on a community forum.

 ## Code Fixes and Enhancements